 As noted above, the quality of your writing matters.
-Below you will find a general description of the characteristics that are necessary for an 'A' paper\, a 'B' paper, etc. All work completed will be graded for content and synthesis of ideas as well as writing format and mechanics.

-\Note that in these descriptions, "paper" is used to refer to all written assignments, including any projects and presentations, etc.
+Below you will find a general description of the characteristics that are necessary for an 'A' paper, a 'B' paper, etc. All work completed will be graded for content and synthesis of ideas as well as writing format and mechanics.
+Note that in these descriptions, "paper" is used to refer to all written assignments.